top of page

-Articulation is the process of how we produce words and speech sounds by coordination of the lips, teeth, tongue, palate, voice and more.
-Our clinicians are trained and experienced in providing adult articulation therapy.
+Articulation is the process of speech sound production through coordination of the lips, tongue, palate, voice and more.

-Many adults seek articulation therapy to correct speech sound disorders and differences that began in childhood and have persisted through adulthood, as is commonly seen with:
+Speech-language pathologist and Linguist, Daniel, works with adults to correct speech sound disorders and differences that began in childhood and have persisted through adulthood.

 A lisp is a distortion of speech sounds involving front of the tongue.
 Commonly, these include the /s/ and /z/ sounds, but a lisp can also affect the “ch”, “j”, “sh” and “zh” (as in “beige”) sounds.
 I tend to think of it as an airflow problem—the tongue is directing airflow through the mouth, but the air is ending up in the wrong places.

 To produce an /s/ sound, the tongue is positioned to direct airflow from the lungs down a very narrow groove in the middle of the tongue, which produces turbulencein the airstream.
 We hear this as a high-pitched hissing sound; because it is such a high-frequency, high-energy sound (as well as being one of the most frequent sounds in English), any deviations in this sound tend to be quite obvious to listeners.

 Here, the tongue fully protrudes between the teeth, as it also does for the “th” sounds, resulting in a “dull” sound.
 For example, the word “pass” may sound like “path”.